Featured Image: @thenoahbaker via Instagram

-Hop in your car and take a trip back in time to the adorable, retro replica of the original In-N-Out in Baldwin Park.
+Hop in your car and take a trip back in time at the adorable, retro replica of the original In-N-Out in Baldwin Park.
 The 10-square-foot red and white cube at Francisquito and Garvey pays homage to Harry Snyder’s first stand, where he first introduced California to the freshest hamburgers back in 1948.
 He woke up before dawn every day to visit food markets and picked out only the freshest ingredients for each handmade burger, according to In-N-Out’s website.

-The menu of made-to-order burgers, fries and drinks that In-N-Out worshipers love today is prepared and served in the same classic style guests have been enjoying since its inception.
+The menu of made-to-order burgers, fries and drinks that In-N-Out worshipers love today is prepared and served in the same classic style guests have enjoyed since its inception.

 Snyder’s original stand lasted six young years until the 10 freeway forced him to relocate down the road.
 That shiny new spot lasted 50 years until it closed down and opened up just over the freeway overpass—but that was shut down too.
-It was eventually demolished in 2011 and in 2014, this gorgeous replica was built in its honor.
+It was eventually demolished in 2011 and 2014, this gorgeous replica was built in its honor.

 At this pristine In-N-Out replica drive-through, with its classic early 50s design aesthetic, you’ll find unbelievable details and little touches that make it all feel so real you can almost smell the fries being made.
 From the signposts outside with the simple four-item menu (with a cheeseburger being the priciest at 30 cents) to the potato dicer and washing station, you’ll have plenty to marvel at.
-There are even some old photos to peruse and vintage appliances that you’ll wish you could take home with you.
+There are even some old photos to peruse and vintage appliances that you wish you could take home with you.